gumaerc-testorg/14.387-fall-2014/content/pages/instructor-insights.md

 ### Typical Student Background

 Most students were from Ph.D. or professional schools (like the Harvard Kennedy School).
 We typically get some precocious research assistants.
-Most of JPAL's ([Abdul Latif Jameel Poverty Action Lab](http://www.povertyactionlab.org/)) local full-timers seem now to take the course.
-SEII ([School of Effectiveness & Inequality Initiative](http://seii.mit.edu/about/)) full-timers also take the course.
+Most of JPAL's ({{% resource_link "925e4fc1-d42c-4774-bb3f-acf7ea999ddc" "Abdul Latif Jameel Poverty Action Lab" %}}) local full-timers seem now to take the course.
+SEII ({{% resource_link "c820b36b-862f-43df-9eb1-4f3bc7d1a25f" "School of Effectiveness & Inequality Initiative" %}}) full-timers also take the course.

 Many students have read at least some of the Angrist and Pischke book(s).
 These provide a good screen.
 If you like that stuff, and find it accessible and relevant, you'll like the course.